Accepting Uncertainty in Life - The Art of Living with "I Don't Know"

 Summary

-Uncertainty can't be eliminated but can be accepted.
+Uncertainty cannot be eliminated but can be accepted.
 Acknowledge not knowing, concretize the worst case, and focus on today.
 These three practices reliably lighten anxiety about an uncertain future.
+Uncertainty is not a defect of life but rather a source that enriches it.
+Release what you cannot control; focus on what you can.
+Repeating this choice daily is the art of living peacefully in an uncertain world.